Skip to content

 Placeholder Callout Image

-The Wilson Center Digital Archive is a resource where students, researchers, journalists, and others can access once-secret documents from governments and organizations all over the world.
+The Wilson Center Digital Archive is a resource that provides students, researchers, journalists, and others with access to once-secret documents from governments, organizations, and individuals worldwide.

-Constructed and maintained by the Wilson Center's History and Public Policy Program, the Digital Archive contains declassified historical materials from archives around the world, much of it in English translation.
-The historical documents presented in the ever-expanding Digital Archive provide unique insights into recent international history, and serve to deepen and enrich international scholarship, history education, and public policy debate on important global issues and challenges.
+Developed and maintained by the Wilson Center's History and Public Policy Program, the Digital Archive houses declassified historical materials from archives across the globe, with much of the content available in English translation.
+The ever-expanding Digital Archive offers unparalleled insights into recent international history, enriching global scholarship, history education, and public policy discussions on critical issues and challenges.

-Past and present supporters of the Digital Archive include:
+Past and present supporters of the development of the Wilson Center Digital Archive include:

 • Blavatnik Family Foundation;